 Included in your fees

 All equipment and consumables needed for your experimental/ fieldwork are provided by the University.
-This is subject to consumables being costed for the Independent Study and approved by your programme leader
+Consumables for the Independent Study, subject to costing approval by your programme leader

 Free membership of the Royal Society of Biology for a year after graduation

-Mandatory fieldtrips in optional modules: Previous destinations have included Kew Gardens, Sea Life Centre and Hardwick Hall Woodlands
+Mandatory fieldtrips in optional modules: Previous destinations have included Kew Gardens, Sea Life Centre and the Peak District

 Mandatory costs not included in your fees